tskit-dev/msprime/docs/pedigrees.md

 {ref}`nodes<sec_data_model_definitions_node>` associated with the individual.

 :::{note}
-It is important to note that sample status, time and population information is associated with an individual's nodes, which is an artefact of tskit's node-centric design.
+It is important to note that sample status, time, and population information is associated with an individual's nodes (see the {ref}`sec_ancestry_ploidy` section for details), which is an artefact of tskit's node-centric design.
 :::

 It is possible to specify a pedigree model directly using tskit APIs,